 Effective for taxable years beginning after 2004, an early stage seed investment credit is available for 25% of investments in qualified new business ventures that are certified by the Department of Commerce.
 To be eligible for credit, a qualified new business venture must meet certain requirements, including that it have its headquarters in the state, have less than 100 employees, at least 51% of whom are employed in the state, and have been in business for not more than seven consecutive years.
 A qualified new business venture must also be engaged in certain industries: manufacturing, agriculture, processing or assembling products, conducting research and development or developing new products or business processes.
-The total amount of credits that may be claimed is \$3.5 million per taxable year and \$35 million for all taxable years.
+Initially, the total amount of credits that could be claimed was \$3.5 million per taxable year and \$35 million for all taxable years.
+2007 Act 20 increased these amounts to \$6.0 million per year and \$52.5 million for all taxable years.
+In addition, Act 20 required that the investment for which the credit is earned must be held for three years.
+If the investment is not held for three years, the claimant must repay the credit to the Department of Revenue.